krasileva-group/Kronos_EDR/README.md

-# Exom-Capture Sequencing Data Re-Mapping
+# Exome-Capture Sequencing Data Re-Mapping

 ## Datasets

 Following datasets were downloaded from the NCBI with sra-tools v2.11.2.
+The datasets for T4-2027 and T4-2067 could not be found.
 ```
 cat accessions.list
 T4-244	SRX688135